A few weeks ago, we introduced azzurra-voice, our open, state-of-the-art Italian Text-to-Speech (TTS) model.

 Why We Built a New Engine

-The goal of the Azzurra Project is to create a fully local conversational agent that listens, thinks, and speaks on your personal computer.
 For a conversation to feel natural, the delay between you speaking and the agent responding must be minimal.
 Traditional Python-based inference frameworks, while excellent for research, often carry overhead that makes achieving this ultra-low latency a challenge.

 Open Source for a Private Future